ShubhamLaad/advanced-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Project has:
-Every advanced guid in diff route
+Advanced react example in different route

 ### Code-Splitting
-App.js have code inside routing part.
-`` Can be use for splitting large componet to load in memory ``
+`` Can be use for splitting large componet to load in memory `` Example in App.js routing code

 ### Context
 `` Context is primarily used when some data needs to be accessible by many components at different nesting levels eg: internationalization or some theme to every component. ``

+### Error Boundaries
+`` catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI  ``

 ### HOC
 ### Error Boundaries